Welcome to “A Three Dimensional Coordinate System for Complex Numbers”.

 A New Geometry of i

-A new coordinate system, “3Di” – an acronym for “Third Dimension Imaginary” is defined and introduced.
+Imaginary numbers are discussed in relation to human experience and a new coordinate system, “3Di” – an acronym for “Third Dimension Imaginary” is introduced and defined.
+A three dimensional function of the form: [y + iz = f(x)] is then defined.
 Polynomials, conics, elliptic curves and hyperelliptic curves are graphed in these coordinates and shown to exist in three dimensions by way of a new and simple geometric definition of an imaginary number.
 This definition becomes intuitively obvious and therefore provides a potentially high school level of understanding of complex numbers.
 Thus, the new coordinate system itself potentially facilitates a grand enhancement to mathematics education.
-The notion of a ‘bifurcation point’ where multiple branches, both real and imaginary, of the various algebraic functions meet and make various types of turns onto orthogonal planes is central.
-This article is comprised of excerpts and material from the eBook.
+The two dimensional functions become three dimensional functions with the notion of a ‘bifurcation point’.
+Usually occurring at vertexes, cusps and turning points, a bifurcation point is where multiple branches, both real and imaginary, of the various algebraic functions meet and make various types of turns onto orthogonal planes.

 Historically and currently Euler’s formula: